Katy has sold clothing on Mercari and Poshmark for years and does most of her thrift shopping online using eBay, Poshmark, and Mercari.

 Poshmark tries to be a social platform.
-Your closet has followers and you can share your listings to your followers.
+Your closet has followers and you can share your listings with your followers.
 Search results on Poshmark list items in the order they were shared.
 So sharing your listings frequently is important to show up in search results.

 That's why I listed "Need to Be Active to Sell" as a con.
-Staying active by self-sharing, sharing others items and listing new items is a lot of work.
+Staying active by self-sharing, sharing others' items, and listing new items is a lot of work.
 It takes interacting with the app at least a few times a day to stay competitive.

 Large, Active Market

 There is a good side to the high fees and need to be active: lots of buyers.
 How are those correlated?
 The high fees cover the large amount of advertising Poshmark does to drive buyers to their site (think about the last time you searched for clothing on Pinterest).
-Also, with the incentive for sellers to share often that means there are a lot of women interested in fashion opening the app every day.
+Also, with the incentive for sellers to share often, there are a lot of women interested in fashion opening the app every day.
 Many of my buyers were sellers themselves.

 I think my used clothing reached more eyes than they would if I listed them on eBay.
 Poshmark has a large following of women who are on there looking for deals and ready to make a purchase.